It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 You have the potential to create dozens of segments and hundreds of messages.
 That’s by no means necessary.

 Market segmentation is the process of dividing a market of potential customers into groups or segments based on different characteristics important to you.
-The people grouped into segments share characteristics and respond similarly to messages you send.
+The people grouped into segments share characteristics and respond similarly to the messages you send.

 Why market segmentation is so important